 Prior to his experience in Washington, D.C., Mr. Giordano was an associate at DLA Piper, and a law clerk to the Honorable Joseph E. Irenas for the U.S. District Court, D.N.J.

-Mr. Giordano also taught a course on politics, policy, and federal law at the University of Pennsylvania Law School, and is currently a Faculty Advisor at The University of Pennsylvania Wharton School Initiative for Global Environmental Leadership.
+Mr. Giordano also taught a course on politics, policy, and federal law at the University of Pennsylvania Law School (2013-2016), and was a Faculty Advisor at The University of Pennsylvania Wharton School Initiative for Global Environmental Leadership (2016-2020).
 He has also lectured at the University’s Department of Earth and Environmental Science on the U.S. Environmental Protection Agency’s Clean Power Plan.

 Professional and Community Involvement